Introduction

 Selling your car—whether it still runs or is just scrap—should be a straightforward process.
 Unfortunately, hidden charges from online appraisal tools can complicate things.
 Stay informed, read the fine print, and rely on trusted services to avoid unnecessary fees.

-At Greenway Auto Recycling, our estimates are always clear and transparent.
-No tricks.
-No surprise charges.
-Just honest car recycling across the GTA.
+At Greenway Auto Recycling, our estimates are always clear and transparent—no tricks, no surprise charges.
+Just honest, reliable car recycling across the GTA.
 Contact us today for a hassle-free quote.